What Teachers say about #NotEvenOnce

 But one thing is for sure there is no such thing as a BAD KID, they are just kids, they need direction, they need love, time and they need education in life, as much as academic education.
 Provide them these things and look out, because they will transform before your eyes and often they bring their friends right alongside them too.

-So with our experience in mentoring kids and working coalface with those in addiction we have developed our "Not Even Once" Drug Prevention Projects in collaboration with the Dalgarno Institute.
+So with our experience in mentoring young people and working coalface with those in addiction we have developed our "Not Even Once" Drug Prevention Projects in collaboration with the Dalgarno Institute.
 Stage 1 rolled out in November 2015 into Tasmanian High Schools, Communities and Sporting Clubs with excellent results.

 The success of the program has seen us invited to NSW and funded delivery of the program to High Schools in the Hawkesbury region, by the Windsor Police and Windsor RSL.
-The results were excellent.
-We are in discussions now with other states and regions that have also heard of the program and would like it within their areas.
+The results were excellent. #NotEvenOnce continues in NSW and is now working towards National deliveries.

-#NotEvenOnce school projects, educate students in highly engaging, multi media, school seminars which includes :
+#NotEvenOnce school projects, educate students in highly engaging, multi media, school seminars which include :

-- How drugs such as ICE, Ecstasy, Speed, Marijuana, Alcohol can effect and impact on developing brains and bodies,
+- How drugs such as Alcohol, Cannabis, ICE, Ecstasy and other ATS can effect and impact on developing brains and bodies and includes tactile exercises to assist retention

 - What is being reported and encouraging critical thinking and research in this area